Vortigern and Rowena: Original cast

-The original 1796 Drury Lane cast included John Philip Kemble as Vortigern, Robert Bensley as Constantius, William Barrymore as Aurelius, Thomas Caulfield as Uter, John Whitfield as Wortimerus, Charles Kemble as Pascentius, Thomas King as Fool, Vincent De Camp as Servant, Dorothea Jordan as Flavia, Jane Powell as Edmunda, Charlotte Tidswell and Elizabeth Heard as attendants.
+The original 1796 Drury Lane cast included John Philip Kemble as Vortigern, Robert Bensley as Constantius, William Barrymore as Aurelius, Thomas Caulfield as Uter, John Whitfield as Wortimerus, Charles Kemble as Pascentius, Robert Benson as Hengist, Thomas King as Fool, Vincent De Camp as Servant, Dorothea Jordan as Flavia, Jane Powell as Edmunda, Charlotte Tidswell and Elizabeth Heard as attendants.
 Charles Dignum, George Frederick Cooke, Samuel Thomas Russell and John Hayman Packer appeared in additional roles of the entertainment.

 Synopsis

 The story begins as the King of the Britons Constantius offers half his crown to his adviser Vortigern for his loyal service.
-Vortigern immediately plots the king's murder in order to take the crown for himself.
+Vortigern immediately plots the king's murder to take the crown for himself.
 Meanwhile, the court Fool warns two of Vortigern's children, Pascentius and Flavia, of the bad times ahead and the three of them leave the court with Flavia in drag.
 Constantius' sons Aurelius (Ambrosius Aurelianus) and Uter (Uther Pendragon), studying in Rome, receive word of Vortigern's treachery and go to Scotland to raise an army against their father's killer.
 In response Vortigern summons an army of Saxons, led by Hengist and Horsus, to defend him from the Scots.
 He falls in love with Hengist's beautiful daughter Rowena, and proclaims her his queen, much to the chagrin of his wife Edmunda and his two remaining sons, Wortimerus (Vortimer) and Catagrinus (Catigern), who flee.
 Vortigern's family eventually all join Aurelius and Uter's army, and Aurelius and Flavia declare their mutual love.
 In the end the Saxons are routed and Aurelius defeats Vortigern but spares his life, and then marries Flavia.
 The final speech is delivered by the Fool, who admits that the play is not very tragic, as "none save bad do fall, which draws no tear".